How to Clean Your Curtains at Home | Rug Doctor

 To Dry

-How to Clean Heavily Soiled Curtains or Mouldy Curtains
+How to Clean Heavily Soiled or Mouldy Curtains or Drapes

 Steam Cleaning

-If the fabric of your curtain allows for heat (e.g. cotton, cotton/polyester, linen) then you may be able to steam clean your curtains.
-The heat from the steam can dislodge dirt and allergens, and sanitise your curtains by killing germs, bacteria, and mould.
+If the curtain fabric allows for heat (e.g. cotton, cotton/polyester, linen), you may be able to steam clean your curtains.
+The heat from the steam can dislodge dirt and allergens and sanitise your curtains by killing germs, bacteria, and mould.
+This is particularly effective for heavy drapes that are difficult to remove.

 Brushing

 If you have hardy or heavy-duty curtains that can be machine-washed, then brushing may be an option.
-Test-patch before you do the whole fabric first to ensure your curtains won’t break down or fade.
+Do a patch test before washing the whole fabric to ensure your curtains won't break down or fade.

 After soaking your curtains in cold water for 10-15 minutes, use a medium to hard-bristled brush to lightly scrub the soiled or mouldy areas.
-Use a little diluted mild washing powder to create some suds and work into the stained or mouldy areas.
-Rinse the curtains off.
-Wash and dry as directed.
+Use diluted mild washing powder to create suds and work into the stained or mouldy areas.
+Rinse, then wash your curtains and dry as directed.

-Tip: It is best to do this outside and with a mask covering your nose and mouth to avoid mould spores landing in your lungs and elsewhere in your home.
+It is best to do this outside and with a mask covering your nose and mouth to avoid mould spores landing in your lungs or around the house.

 Take Your Curtains to a Professional

-If in doubt, take your curtains to a local dry-cleaner who can safely remove mould and clean your curtains for you with minimal to no damage to your curtain’s fabric.
-If your curtains are made of delicate fabric, cleaning them yourself could damage them, or they are heavily soiled or mouldy then dry cleaning may be the best option for you.
+If in doubt, take your curtains to a local dry cleaner who can remove mould and clean your curtains with minimal to no damage to your curtains' fabric.
+If your curtains are made of delicate materials, cleaning them yourself could damage them, or dry cleaning may be the best option if they are heavily soiled or mouldy.

 Author: Gina Gibbs